An Italian Town Fell Silent So The Sounds Of A Stradivarius Could Be Preserved

 Inside the concert hall of the Violin Museum in Cremona, Italy, Antonio de Lorenzi plays the prelude from Bach's Partita No. 3 on a Stradivarius violin.
 Cremona is the town where master luthier Antonio Stradivari crafted his storied instruments three centuries ago.

-But there's no guarantee that his instruments' inimitable sound will survive for centuries more, says Fausto Cacciatori, the museum's chief conservator.
+But there's no guarantee that his instrument's inimitable sound will survive for centuries more, says Fausto Cacciatori, the museum's chief conservator.

 "What will these instruments sound like in 200 years?
 I hope they can still be played," he says.
 "But you never know.
 All it takes is one unfortunate event.
 An earthquake, for instance.
 Think about what happened to so much art during World War II."